alicefornasiero/DatePalm_NCPD/05_structure/readme.md

 ## 🛠 Prerequisites

-These scripts are designed to run on an HPC environment using **SLURM** workload manager. **Conda** environment installation for sNMF is required.
-Ensure the following modules/tools are available:
+These scripts are designed to run on an HPC environment using **SLURM** workload manager.
+Ensure the following modules/tools are available (sNMF is installed via **Conda** environment):

 | Tool | Version | Documentation |
 | :--- | :--- | :--- |